j-m/370CT/projects/parallel/README.md

 - [x] Locate the centre for this set of particles (the point around which they are all grouped)
 - [x] For ten steps, move the vectors towards this point by either adding or subtracting one from an element of the current subject vector (the one being currently processed).
 - [x] Display the progress of the entire set at five, ten, then twenty steps.
-- [ ] Print both the final distance between all the particles and this central point and their original distance from it.
+- [x] Print both the final distance between all the particles and this central point and their original distance from it.

-## Questions

-- Do I have to do part 1?
-  Yes.
-If you want the grade that is.

-- By "at runtime" do you mean dynamic schedule?
-Or literally ask the user for a schedule?

-- Once part 4 done does part 3 need to happen?

-- Specifically 5 10 then 20, not like every 5?

-- Centre recalculated each iteration?

-- Once two neighbours have the same position, do they then go towards others?
-Eventually all reach a common point.
-  Doesn't matter